 We all like a little extra space when we sleep, but sometimes, there just isn’t enough room for a King- or Queen-size mattress.
 If you’re looking for a new mattress for your growing teen, a college dorm room, or simply trying to maximize space in your new apartment, a smaller size bed might be your best option.

-With so many mattress sizes to choose from, we’ve created a simple mattress size guide to help you choose between a standard Twin and Full size bed.
+With so many mattress sizes to choose from, we’ve created a simple mattress size guide to help you understand the mattress dimensions so you can choose between a standard Twin and Full size bed.

 The Difference Between Twin and Full Mattresses